SPARC-Auburn/Lab-Assistant/README.md

 # Lab-Assistant

 ### Project Overview
-The puropse of this project is to bring a system that allows for easy to use management of lab equipment and various administrative features.
+The puropse of this project is to create a virtual assistant to assist SPARC members.
+The virtual assistant will be fully featured including abilities to help out in the lab to automating a home.
+It will include a system that allows for easy to use management of lab equipment and various administrative features.

+### Karen's Forms
+* Voice - Uses a microphone to take input from the user and speaks response back to user.
+* Text - Uses the terminal to allow user to type commands and receive responses.
+* Slack - Uses Slack messaging app to allow SPARC members to type commands and receive responses.

 ### Wishlist of Features
 * Raspberry Pi Central Control w/ voice commands